Changemaker

 Born and raised in a refugee camp outside his country of Rwanda, Philbert Kalisa understands the pain and complexity of reconciliation on a deeply personal level.
 After visiting Rwanda for the first time at the age of 29, Philbert witnessed the societal divisions created by the 1994 Rwandan Genocide against the Tutsis.
 Feeling the need to address these deep divisions, Philbert launched project REACH in 1996.

-Over the last 25 years, REACH has helped transformed enemies into friends and continues to address the root causes of division through conflict resolution.
+Over the last 29 years, REACH has helped transform enemies into friends and continues to addres the root causes of division through conflict resolution and community-based solutions.

-African Road is partnering with REACH, bringing VICOBA to unity groups.
+African Road is partnering with REACH, bringing VICOBA Plus to unity groups – financially empowering communities to grow strong together.

 Peninah Mukashema